jstoppa/jstoppa.com/content/posts/exploring_the_GPT_with_Vision_api_image_and_video/post.md

 author: Juan Stoppa
 title: Exploring the GPT-4 with Vision API using Images and Videos
 summary: This article explores the capabilities of the GPT-4 with Vision API using Images and Videos with code examples in Python.
-date: 2024-01-29
+date: 2024-01-31
-description: All you need to know to understand the GPT-4 Vision API with examples for processing Images and Videos
+description: All you need to know to understand the GPT-4 with Vision API with examples for processing Images and Videos
 draft: false
 math: true
 tags: ["openai", "python", "chatgpt", "gpt-4", "gpt-4 vision"]